What Pros Wear: Robinson Cano (Bat, Batting Gloves, Cleats, Glove, Sunglasses, Guards)

-Nike Air Max MVP Elite 3/4 Metal in Black/White/Navy (Home) and Black/Grey/White (Away)
+Nike Air Max MVP Elite 3/4 Metal in Black/White/Teal

 Spalding Elbow Guard

-You can see the elbow guard two photos up with Cano’s logo on it.
-You can also see it here.
+You can see it well here from his time with the Yanks.
 Unfortunately, this one is exclusive to Robby so far as we know.

 Cosby, also seen on A-Rod, wins the award for most archaic website, but they also must make a pretty good shin guard if Robby and Alex are wearing them.
 This is available by phone through the website.

 Cano also wears a ProHitter hitting aid on his thumb to keep the bat in his fingertips and maximize whip.
-These are very available.
+These are worn by hundreds of Major League hitters and are very available.

 Who isn’t wearing one of these?